earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial05-epsg-crs.md

 ### Create CRS Objects

 `R` has a class of type `crs`.
-We can use this to create `CRS` objects using both the text string itself and / or the `EPSG` code.
+You can use this to create `CRS` objects using both the text string itself and / or the `EPSG` code.
 Let's give it a try.
-We will use our geographic definition as an example.
+You will use your geographic definition as an example.